GeorgeArgyros/GeorgeArgyros.github.io/_pages/about.md

 for interpreted languages to learning-based methods for testing, with a short interlude of attacking location-based services.
 For more information on my work, check out my [projects](/projects/) and [publications](/publications/).

-The artistic depiction of myself in the picture, was quickly made by the talented artistic and good friend [Yannis Selimiotis](https://www.instagram.com/yiannis.selimiotis/).
+The artistic depiction of myself in the picture, was quickly made by the talented artist and good friend [Yannis Selimiotis](https://www.instagram.com/yiannis.selimiotis/).